hansroh/skitai/README.md

 - user agent: default '-', wrapped by double quotations if value available
 - x-forwared-for, real client ip before through proxy
 - Skitai engine's worker ID like W0, W1 (Worker #0, #1,...)
-- number of active connections include not only clients but your backend/upstream servers
+- current number of active connections include not only clients but your backend/upstream servers
 - duration ms for request handling
 - duration ms for transfering response data